 Roasty roots and chickpea salad

 This is a really simple but satisfying dish that's easy to throw together.
 And the sum total of cook ware needed is one large baking tray.
 What's not to like?
-It's also a creative use of winter roots – the Middle-Eastern spices bring a bit of flair and spizzaz to fairly unexciting vegetables.
+It's also a creative use of winter roots – the Middle-Eastern spices bring a bit of pizzaz to everyday vegetables.
 Other combinations of roots would work well here too – try adding swede, celeriac or parsnip into the mix and you can play around with different herb and spice combos too.
-Try it with crushed garlic cloves, sprigs of thyme or chilli flakes or even orange wedges!
+Try it with crushed garlic cloves, sprigs of thyme or chilli flakes, onion or even orange wedges.

 Serves 2 as a main or 4 as a side